 The space contains eight giant spray cans which graffitti sprayed all over them.
 The eight cans are physically split in two groups, with three cans intended for more established artists to produce long-term works that will be refreshed sporadically, and five serving as ‘free-for-all’ surfaces, as evolving canvasses.
-Jacob Ykes, Wongi Wilson, Nick Tam, from Christchurch’s famed DTR crew, painted the three ‘permanent’ cans.
+Jacob Yikes, Wongi Wilson, Nick Tam, from Christchurch’s famed DTR crew, painted the three ‘permanent’ cans.

 Tuam Street - Alice in Wonderland

 On the building of Alice Cinematheque, you will find a mural inspired by Alice in Wonderland.
-Being a Christchurch boy, the artist Jacob Ykes is well known for its murals in the city.
+Being a Christchurch boy, the artist Jacob Yikes is well known for its murals in the city.
 His murals are not only found all over the city, but also throughout New Zealand.

 Lichfield Street - David Kidwelll